Menu

 • Continuing Education Goal: Marin CAMFT is committed to offering continuing education courses to train LMFTs, LCSWs, LPCCs and LEPs to treat any client in an ethically and clinically sound manner based upon current accepted standards of practice.

-• Refund Policy: Our refund policy requires a $20 processing fee, therefore refunds are not available for this program, as the maximum purchase price is $20.
-We also do not provide refunds in case of non-attendance by the registrant.
+• Refund Policy: Our refund policy requires a $20 processing fee, and we must be notified in advance of the event if you would like to cancel.
+We do not provide refunds in case of non-attendance by the registrant.
 Please contact our Director of Programs at marincountycamftchapter@gmail.com with any questions.

 • Request for Accommodations: If you need accommodations for this event, please contact the Director of Programs at marincountycamftchapter@gmail.com.